-Fast-growing trees and shrubs are often needed in the garden for screening and hedges, and to be truly useful these plants need to be not only fast-growing, but undemanding for light, soil and water.
+One of the most needed plants in the garden for screening and hedges are fast-growing trees and shrubs.
+To be truly useful, these plants need to be not only fast-growing, but undemanding for light, soil and water.
 They are also most effective if they are evergreen, and they need to be tolerant of hard pruning, so that they can easily be controlled and effectively used for screening.
-Some screening trees are too large for medium to small gardens, but the California Privet is the ideal medium-sized screening plant, that ticks all the boxes.
-Not only will it grow almost anywhere, including harsh urban conditions and among the roots of established trees, it has softly-glossy foliage that is always attractive, fragrant white flowers that attract butterflies and black berries that are loved by local birds, so it is a worthwhile addition to any garden.
+Some screening trees are too large for medium to small gardens, but the California Privet is the ideal medium-sized screening plant that ticks all the boxes.
+Not only will it grow almost anywhere, including harsh urban conditions and among the roots of established trees, it also has softly-glossy foliage that is always attractive, fragrant white flowers that attract butterflies and black berries that are loved by local birds, so it is a worthwhile addition to any garden.

 California Privet can be maintained as a medium-sized or tall hedge, allowed to grow as an attractive background plant, or used to fill those places in the garden where most other plants will not grow.
 After a little care becoming established, this plant is free of pests and diseases, very drought resistant, trimmed with no trouble, and always attractive.
 If it becomes too tall, just cut it back as much as you need.
 Thick bare branches will begin to re-sprout almost immediately and your trees will come back thicker and sturdier than ever.

 No one really knows why this plant, Ligustrum ovalifolium, is called California Privet, because it grows naturally in Japan and South Korea.
 Perhaps it was introduced to North America by being brought across the Pacific to California, but we really don’t know.
 Whatever the reason, this is the name it is known by all across the country, and it has an excellent reputation for all those situations where you need a tough, reliable plant.